Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) Orange Threat Level Entities may be tested by Innovation Novices with supervision, and Innovation Innovator and above without supervision.*

-*d) Red Threat Level Entities may be tested by Innovation Advanced Innovators and above without supervision.*
+*d) Red Threat Level Entities may be tested by Innovation Innovator and above without supervision.*

 *e) Black Threat Level Entities may only be tested by Innovation Head Innovators with supervision and Innovation Deputy Director and above without supervision.*